divyasripadham/pg-insurance/README.md

 end
 ```

 * PersonHealth model: Holds health condition information for each Person.
-Each Person can have multiple PersonHealth records.
+Since each Person can have multiple health conditions (one-to-many relationship), each Person record can have multiple PersonHealth records.
+This is a better design than storing all the health conditions in the Person model.

 ```
 class PersonHealth < ActiveRecord::Base